kaouterrhazlani/PorfolioProjects/Data warehouse sql project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **kaouter RHAZLANI**.
-I’m a data engineer ....
+I'm **Kaouter RHAZLANI**.

-Feel free to connect with on:
+I’m a **Data Engineer** passionate about building efficient data pipelines, transforming raw data into meaningful insights, and contributing to data-driven solutions.

-## 🔗 Connect with me on LinkedIn
+Feel free to connect with me on:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Kaouter%20Rhazlani-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/kaouter-rhazlani)